 According to clinical standards, the water in the water chamber has to meet the acceptable levels of potable water.
-The proven method\ to keep bacterial levels down is to store the pump tubing system dry when not in use.
-The daily drying protocol alone can maintain the daily sterilized irrigation water within acceptable potable water levels.
+The proven method to keep bacterial levels down is to store the pump tubing system dry when not in use.
+The daily drying protocol alone can maintain the distilled water within acceptable potable water levels.